ThibaultFillion/strengths/paper/paper.md

 with diffusion handled according to the method described in Ref.~\cite{bernstein_simulating_2005}.

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 # STReNGTHS and similar tools

 There already exist various computational tools to model and simulate complex reaction-diffusion systems.
 Some of them are general-purpose tools, while others have been designed to handle more specific systems.
 Existing simulation packages include:
-%
-%---------------------------------------------------------------------------------
-\begin{itemize}

-\item STEPS~\cite{10.3389/neuro.11.015.2009}.
+- STEPS~\cite{10.3389/neuro.11.015.2009}.
   This is a reaction-diffusion program interfaced with python, which
   uses Gillespie algorithm.
 It handles simulations in geometries composed of tetrahedral voxels with faces that can represent biological membranes~\cite{10.3389/neuro.11.015.2009}.

-\item Readdy~\cite{hoffmann2019readdy}.
+- Readdy~\cite{hoffmann2019readdy}.
   This  is a reaction-diffusion tool with a python interface that uses a particle-based approach.
 An especially interesting feature is that it can deal with complex molecule geometries and reaction patterns, such as polymer dynamics~\cite{hoffmann2019readdy}.
   A python interface is also available~\cite{hoffmann2019readdy}.

-\item MesoRD~\cite{10.1093/bioinformatics/bti431}.
+- MesoRD~\cite{10.1093/bioinformatics/bti431}.
   This is a tool that employs a stochastic approach based on the Next Subvolume Method~\cite{Elf2004}.
 The simulation parameters are defined through XML script files, using the System Biology Markup Language (SBML) format~\cite{10.1093/bioinformatics/bti431}.
   The software relies on Constructive Solid Geometry (CSG) to define the different reaction-diffusion compartments~\cite{10.1093/bioinformatics/bti431}.
   It comes with graphical (Windows) and command-line (Unix) user interfaces~\cite{10.1093/bioinformatics/bti431}.

-\item BioNetGen~\cite{10.1093/bioinformatics/btw469}.
+- BioNetGen~\cite{10.1093/bioinformatics/btw469}.
   This is a modeling and simulation tool that provides a rich scripting language with a rule-based approach~\cite{10.1093/bioinformatics/btw469}.
 Such an approach enables one to consider systems that may be difficult to apprehend with methods requiring to
   define explicitly the full reaction network
   (such as polymerization)~\cite{10.1093/bioinformatics/btw469}.
   BioNetGen supports both deterministic and stochastic methods~\cite{10.1093/bioinformatics/btw469}.

-\end{itemize}
-%-----------------------------------------------------------------------------------------------$
-%
 \noindent Compared to the aforementioned tools, STReNGTHS is more rudimentary and only handles reaction networks with explicitly defined species and reactions, as opposed to pattern-based approaches or rule-based approaches used by tools such as